sinjaz/js/inheritance-(Inheritance-Pattern)/README.md

-# Inheritance using the Constructor Pattern
+# Inheritance using the Inheritance Pattern

 ### 1. How to run
 cd into the directory